-The price en10ergy charges for its electricity will save the school, and Riverside School for special needs, which shares the power supply, about £1400, and all of us about 34 tons of carbon emissions, every year. en10ergy will also provide a grant towards developiing educational material which can use information from the solar panels for teaching in the schools, and will assist in the delivery of a suitable and creative teaching aid.
+The price en10ergy charges for its electricity will save Woodside School, and Riverside School for special needs, which shares the power supply, about £1400, and all of us about 34 tons of carbon emissions, every year. en10ergy will also provide a grant towards developing educational material which can use information from the solar panels for teaching in the schools, and will assist in the delivery of a suitable and creative teaching aid.

 New ways to finance community energy

-In this project we have not adopted the previously usual twenty-year investment timetable.
+For our recent projects we have not adopted the previously usual twenty-year investment timetable.
 (This has been the norm because it matches the period for which Feed In Tariff payments are guaranteed.)
-We will use the secure income from our existing generating facilities to back our current project by ensuring an interest rate on our shares of about 4% a year, and paying back a proportion of the capital invested each year as well.
+We are using the secure income from our existing generating facilities to back our current projects by ensuring an attractive interest rate on our shares (currently about 3%-4% a year), and paying back a proportion of the capital invested each year as well.

-By doing this we can reduce the period of payback on the investment to 12 years.
-We feel that, for many people who invest in socially beneficial projects like this, the period of twelve years will be a more attractive offer.
+By doing this we can reduce the period of payback on an investment to 12 years.
+We feel that, for many people who invest in socially beneficial projects like this, the period of twelve years will be a more suitable offer.

-Full details of our spring 2017 share offer can be seen in the brochure issued at the time.
+As an example of our procedure, our 2017 share offer can be seen in the brochure issued at the time.
 (The offer is now completed and closed.)

-We will also be helped by a new initiative from the Mayor of London, who is now offering financial support for the initial stages of clean-energy projects, where money is required up-front for site surveys and the design of proposals, as part of a policy to improve London’s environment.
+We have also been helped by a new initiative from the Mayor of London, who is now offering financial support for the initial stages of clean-energy projects, where money is required up-front for site surveys and the design of proposals, as part of a policy to improve London’s environment.